anujatayal/anujatayal.github.io/_pages/about.md

 I am a Ph.D.
 Scholar at University of Illinois, Chicago under the supervision of [Dr. Barbara Di Eugenio]("https://cs.uic.edu/profiles/barbara-di-eugenio/") in the field of Natural Language Processing .

-My research interests are to solve various problems using NLP approaches.
+My research interests include solving various problems using NLP approaches.
-- Explore Neuro-symbolic approaches for creating dialog systems
+- Exploring Neuro-symbolic approaches for creating dialog systems
-- Create dialog systems for low-resource languages, with few-samples
+- Creating dialog systems for low-resource languages, with few-samples
-- Create healthcare dialog systems for the betterment of people
+- Creating healthcare dialog systems for the betterment of people
-- Exploit llms for data-augmentation and creating dialogs
+- Exploiting LLMs for data-augmentation and creating dialogs
 - Use clarifying questions to create better dialog systems

 I am always looking for interesting reasearch based internship opportunities.
 I always welcome the opportunity to collaborate and discuss my research.
 Please feel free to reach out to me via email if you're interested.